th7mo/notes/note-formatting.md

 Each [Markdown heading](markdown#headings) should have an empty line before and after.
 Every heading should start with a capital letter.
-Always start with a level 2 heading (level 1 heading is reserved for the title) and never increase level indenting by more than one
+Always start with a level 2 heading (level 1 heading is reserved for the title) and never increase level indenting by more than one.

 ```md
 Closing of the previous paragraph.